 When a woman loses one or both of her breasts to cancer, she often struggles with feelings of loss including a sense of lost femininity, powerlessness, and so on.
 Breast reconstruction surgery is an option for women who have undergone a mastectomy following breast cancer treatment to regain the look and feel of her lost breast(s).
-The procedure can be done as an integral part of cancer treatment, and may be done immediately after the mastectomy or later.
+This breast surgery procedure can be done as an integral part of cancer treatment, and may be done immediately after the mastectomy or later.

-The reconstruction itself is accomplished by plastic surgeons using breast implants, autologous (or natural) tissue, or both.
+The reconstruction itself is accomplished by our plastic surgeon using breast implants, autologous (or natural) tissue, or both.
 Flaps are the method for reconstructing the breast that relies on natural tissue; they consist of fat, skin, blood vessels, and muscle from various parts of the body.
 The transverse rectus abdominal muscle (TRAM) flap is taken from the abdomen, the deep inferior epigastric perforator (DIEP) and latissimus dori flap are both taken from the back, and the superior gluteal artery perforator (SGAP) from the buttocks.

 These flaps can be designed as either pedicle flaps that are attached to their original blood supply, or as free flaps that are disconnected from their blood source at the donor site and reconnected to the recipient site with microsurgery.